zzmic/punched-card-reader/README.md

 ## Hardware Requirements
 - [Arduino® UNO R4 WiFi Board](https://store-usa.arduino.cc/products/uno-r4-wifi)

-## Software Requirements
-- [Arduino CLI](https://arduino.github.io/arduino-cli/1.3/installation/): A command-line interface for Arduino development.
-- [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain): A collection of tools for compiling and debugging ARM-based applications.
-- A GCC compiler that supports C++11 or later for building the simulation.

 ## Build and Run the Punched Card Reader Simulation
+Before building the simulation, ensure that a compatible [GCC](https://gcc.gnu.org) compiler that [supports C++11 or later](https://gcc.gnu.org/projects/cxx-status.html#cxx11) is [installed](https://gcc.gnu.org/install/) and available in the system's PATH.

-The simulation of the punched card reader is implemented in C++ and can be built and run using the provided `Makefile` (`make help` for help):
+The simulation of the punched card reader is implemented in C++ and can be built and run using the provided `Makefile` (`make help` for help).
 1. Run `make sim-build` to build the simulation.
 2. Run `./sim/bin/main` to start the simulation in interactive mode (specify the `--binary-mode` flag for binary output mode).
 3. "Insert" a card file containing a 12 (row) * 80 (column) grid, where each entry represents a punch (any character other than `.` and whitespace) or no punch (`.` or whitespace).
 Sample card files are available in the `sim/test-cards/` directory.